Thaumatized/Thaumatized/README.md

 SQL: An obvious companion for PHP.
 JavaScript: Quite a bit of experience.
 Besides boring front end scripting I have also made a few games with it.

-C: New to, but currently working on a project with it.
+C: Relatively new to, but currently the most common language for new personal projects.
-TypeScript: Relatively new to, but I am getting paid to use it.
+TypeScript: I am getting paid to use it.
 Java: Had to use a bit for work and used for a bit for fun.
 It is just worse C#.